h0n24/forexsrovnavac.cz/content/en/bitcoin.md

   "template": 2,
   "header": "bitcoin",
   "meta" : {
-    "title": "Bitcoin rate",
+    "title": "Bitcoin price - BTC/USD",
-    "description": "Bitcoin possibilities of its trading on the stock exchange and you can also find here update rate of the virtual currency Bitcoin", "keywords": "bitcoin rate, bitcoin for free, bitcoin cz, bitcoin trading, bitcoin" }
+    "description": "Bitcoin possibilities of its trading on the stock exchange and you can also find here current rate of the virtual currency Bitcoin", "keywords": "bitcoin rate, bitcoin for free, bitcoin cz, bitcoin trading, bitcoin" }
 {{/settings}}